bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

 ### The first form

 To create a form within this template, you will use a *form builder*.
-The primary form builder for Rails is provided by a helper method called `form_with`.
+The primary form builder for Quails is provided by a helper method called `form_with`.
 To use this method, add this code into `app/views/articles/new.html.erb`: